lr-m/lr-m.github.io/static/media/cd-2023-02-15-making-a-vaporwave-game-with-three-js.6bd5b848131748af7297.md

 ## Buildings

 I still felt like the edges of the scenery were a bit empty, so I decided to add some buildings to the edges to fill up the space.
-These buildings are essentially cyclinders and cuboids with varying height/width, with a coloured top that is either light green or light blue.
+These buildings are essentially cylinders and cuboids with varying height/width, with a coloured top that is either light green or light blue.
 The function that initialises the buildings basically fills up the sides of the view with buildings until they are outside of the view of the player.
 As the car goes forward, the buildings that go out of view behind get shifted back in front of the player, much like the hills.

 I wanted the hills to be reflective, so I set the **emissive** property of the material - meaning it will reflect light with a specified colour.
 This means without light, it doesn't look very good!
 So lets sort that out in the next section.